-** Note these are planned to be available from 2022 Q4

 An agency is a government-sponsored enterprise with an explicit full faith and credit guarantee from the Government.
 This means that there is an unconditional commitment by the government to back the interest and the principal of the debt issued by the agency.
 Therefore AGENCY Issue Type should be used only when both these conditions are satisfied:

 The issuer is a government-sponsored enterprise